codeWithHak/cli-simple-calculator/README.md

 # Simple Calculator

-This is a simple calculator developed using TypeScript, Node.js, and Inquirer.
+This is a simple calculator application developed using TypeScript, Node.js, and Inquirer.